 High-Value Tenders, also known as Above Threshold Tenders, are those which have a value above the EU public procurement threshold, and must be advertised in the OJEU to encourage competition from other EU countries.
 From 1 January 2021, the rule will be changing and these notices will instead be posted to the new government portal ‘Find a Tender’.
 More information is still to be announced, but you can find out more in our article Brexit and Public Procurement.

 Low-Value Tenders, also known as Below Threshold Tenders, have a value which is below the EU threshold and are advertised within the UK.
 These contracts are much smaller than High-value tenders, making them a great starting point for businesses entering the market for the first time.
 The procedures for low-value notices are simpler, and bidding for these provides suppliers with valuable experience to help them go after high-value tenders in the future.
 For more information, read our article ‘Why we love low-value tenders’.

 For details on the current public procurement thresholds, please see ‘New Public Procurement thresholds 2020/2021’.

 Public Procurement Procedures

 Is the standard procedure and for public procurement within the UK.
-This type of procedure allows any business to respond to a tender, access associated documents and bid for the tender.
+This type of procedure allows any business to respond to a tender, access associated documents and bid for the contract.

 Is a two-stage procedure which involves creating a shortlist of the most suitable suppliers, by having them first complete a selection questionnaire.
 Those shortlisted will receive an invitation to tender, and are allowed to bid for the contract.
 This type of procedure is generally used if a high volume of bidders is expected.